aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/vsphere.md

 The VM template to use for your EKS Anywhere cluster.
 This template was created when you [imported the OVA file into vSphere]({{< relref "../vsphere/vsphere-ovas.md" >}}).
 This is a required field if you are using Ubuntu-based or RHEL-based OVAs.

+### cloneMode (optional)
+`cloneMode` defines the clone mode to use when creating the cluster VMs from the template.
+Allowed values are:
+- `fullClone`: With full clone, the cloned VM is a separate independent copy of the template.
+This makes provisioning the VMs a bit slower at the cost of better customization and performance.
+- `linkedClone`: With linked clone, the cloned VM shares the parent template's virtual disk.
+This makes provisioning the VMs faster while also saving the disk space.
+Linked clone does **not** allow customizing the disk size.
+The template should meet the following properties to use `linkedClone`:
+  - The template needs to have a snapshot
+  - The template's disk size must match the VSphereMachineConfig's diskGiB

+If this field is not specified, EKS Anywhere tries to determine the clone mode based on the following criteria:
+- It uses linkedClone if the template has snapshots and the template diskSize matches the machineConfig DiskGiB.
+- Otherwise, it uses use full clone.

 ### datastore (required)
 The path to the vSphere [datastore](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.storage.doc/GUID-3CC7078E-9C30-402C-B2E1-2542BEE67E8F.html)